MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ![Confirm device management screenshot](images/MDATP_3_ConfirmDeviceMgmt.png)

-Click on Open System Preferences, locate Management Profile on the list and click the **Approve...** button.
+Click Open System Preferences, locate Management Profile on the list and click the **Approve...** button.
 Your Management Profile would be displayed as **Verified**:

 ![Management profile screenshot](images/MDATP_4_ManagementProfile.png)